1. Help Center | Knowledge Base

 Who is responsible for what?

-To that end, we separate our support levels into these categories:
+We separate our support levels into these categories:

 Level 1: